A look at how provinces plan to emerge from the COVID-19 shutdown

 Visitors are expected to follow health-care guidelines, such as wearing masks, to protect others against the spread of COVID-19.

-Saskatchewan moved into the next phase of its reopening strategy on June 22.
+Saskatchewan moved into the latest phase of its reopening strategy on June 22.

 Under Phase 4.1 camping in national parks can resume, but by reservation only.